Concord-Europe/Concord-candidate-pack/README.md

 - Experience in testing, maintaining, and/or deploying software products.
 - Experience in technical design of software products and components.

-We offer:

-- Competitive salary.
-- A culture and friendly atmosphere that can't be beat.
-- Opportunity to work with a team of strong, high-performing international team of leading experts.
-- Excellent benefits: additional health insurance, access to Multisport card, free home Internet, Takeaway vouchers, birthday bonuses, additional courses and seminars.

 <br />